ultralytics/ultralytics/docs/en/models/yolo-world.md

         # Create a YOLO-World model
         model = YOLO('yolov8s-world.pt')  # or select yolov8m/l-world.pt for different sizes

-        # Track with a YOLO-World model on the video/image
+        # Track with a YOLO-World model on a video
-        results = model.track(source="path/to/video/file.mp4")
+        results = model.track(source="path/to/video.mp4")
         ```

     === "CLI"